hmmpsNorthOffice/CustomVideoPlayer/README.md

 * Screen shape control:  Screen curvature and video vignetting can be adjusted.
 * Screen placement:  The six primary screens can be adjusted by scale, position, rotation, and aspect ratio.
 * Screen mirroring:  Each of the primary screens can be cloned and then mimicked across a given access.
 This makes it easy to set up two screens with duplicate color and shape attributes.
+* Screen image reversal: Each of the primary screens as well as the primary screen reflections can have their images reversed.
+This allows the user more flexibility to find creative ways and produce symmetry throughout the play area.

 **Things Missing**